 Never Too Late

-You know the end of working for a paycheck is coming but when you are in your 20s, that end seems so far away that it might not as well come.
+You know the end of working for a paycheck is coming but when you are in your 20s, that end seems so far that it might not as well come.
 Plus, life has a way of getting in the way.

 The first thing you’d want to know is how much of your pre-retirement paycheck needs replacing.
-You won’t need the whole thing because most expenses would be done by the time you retire.
+You won’t need the whole thing because most life expenses would be done by the time you retire.
 Expenses like…

 • Income taxes